Graduate Students

 Guadalupe Gabriel San Miguel

-Guadalupe Gabriel San Miguel is a fourth-year doctoral student in the Combined Clinical/Counseling Program.
+Guadalupe Gabriel San Miguel is a sixth-year doctoral student in the Combined Clinical/Counseling Program.
 In 2017, he received his bachelor's in psychology from the University of Houston.
 Prior to attending USU, he worked as a research assistant at the University of Texas Health Science Center at Houston, specifically in the Center for Neurobehavioral Research on Addiction.
 His primary interest are in insomnia, ACT, and anxiety disorders.
 In addition, he works in an audiology lab exploring internal barriers to hearing aid uptake and adherence.

 |